benhook1013/space-game/PLAN.md

-# 🚀 Space Miner Game Dev Plan (Mobile, Codex-Based, PWA with Host-Based Multiplayer)
+# 🚀 Space Game Dev Plan (Mobile, Codex-Based, PWA with Host-Based Multiplayer)

-This is a mobile-first, Codex-driven game development workflow for a 2D space shooter built using Flutter and Flame.
-It includes **Progressive Web App (PWA)** support for offline install on iOS, and is future-proofed for **host-authoritative multiplayer co-op** without requiring a central game server.
+This is a mobile-first, Codex-driven workflow for a 2D space shooter built using Flutter and Flame.
+It includes **Progressive Web App (PWA)** support for offline install on iOS and is future‑proofed for **host-authoritative multiplayer co-op** without requiring a central game server.

+_Note: This is a small, single-person project.
+Keep the scope lean and treat advanced topics like multiplayer or backend sync as long-term goals._

 ---